 All of our structural characterizations depend, to some degree, on N, the total number of active addresses observed.
 Sampling gives a useful analogy.
 Think of an address trace as a sampling of an underlying discrete probability distribution, where each destination address has a fixed probability.
-N, then, resembles a sample size.
-How much do $n_p$ and $\gamma_p$ depend on this sample size?
-For example, if we sampled shorter or longer sections of a trace, how would that affect $\gamma_p$ ?
+Then N resembles a sample size.
+How much do n_p and γ_p depend on this sample size?
+For example, if we sampled shorter or longer sections of a trace, how would that affect γ_p ?
+Too-sensitive dependence on N would make γ_p much less useful as a fingerprint.

-We vary N by examining contiguous sections of a 24hour trace containing U1 as a 4-hour-long subset.
-These shorter and longer sections effectively represent differentlysized samples of the same underlying probability distribution, assuming the distribution didn't change significantly over the 24-hour period.
+We vary N by examining contiguous sections of a 24-hour trace containing U1 as a 4-hour-long subset.
+These shorter and longer sections effectively represent differently sized samples of an underlying probability distribution, assuming that distribution did not change significantly over the 24-hour period.
+The distribution almost certainly does change, but our results show its structural characteristics do not change terribly much.

-Figure 15 shows $\gamma_p$ for U1 traces with durations ranging from 24 hours to 6 minutes.
-The number of active addresses varies over more than an order of magnitude, from 161,560 to 11,838.
-We would expect the $\gamma$ curve to shift downward as N decreases, since N is the product of the $\gamma_p$ s.
-For small sample sizes, and the 6-minute trace in particular, the shape of the curve also changes significantly-the characteristic bumps at p = 16 and 24 have disappeared and the curve turns up significantly for p > 24, a property not visible in any other section.
-The other curves, however, resemble one another, and differ visibly from other data sets.
-(Compare Figure 9, for example.)
+Fig. 14 shows γ_p for U1 traces with durations ranging from 24 hours to 6 minutes.
+The number of active addresses varies over more than an order of magnitude, from 161 560 to 11 838.
+We would expect the γ curve to shift downward as N decreases, since N is the product of the γ_p s.
+For small sample sizes, and the 6-minute trace in particular, the shape of the curve also changes significantly-the characteristic bumps at p = 16 and 24 have disappeared and the curve turns up significantly for p > 24, a property not visible in any other section.12 The other curves, however, resemble one another, and differ visibly from other data sets.
+(Compare Fig. 8, for example.)
+For this data set, at least, the γ curve displays properties independent of relatively large variations in the sample size N.